madari-media/media_kit_tv/README.md

-This library is meant to extend the [media_kit](https://pub.dev/packages/media_kit) library with widgets to enhance the TV experience.
+This library extends the [media_kit](https://pub.dev/packages/media_kit) library with widgets designed to enhance the TV experience.

 ## Contributing and Maintenance